HOW TO LOSE WEIGHT FAST IN 2019

 The cherry on top was our desire for independence, which led to our determination not to call out for help from our parents.
 Our yearning to rely on the faith we had been sowing for 4 years was overwhelmingly compelling.
 Some may say there was too much pride involved, but if so, it was well-placed for all of the right reasons, because out of seemingly nowhere Frank landed a decent compensating position, some cash we had spent came back to us and our parents on their own accord gifted finance.

 All of the latter is necessary to acknowledge because I was carrying all of that stress in my spirit.
 I was weighted with fears of uncertainty, doubts, and anxiousness.
 Coming out of that situation taught me a lot about faith and manifestation.
 In reality, it was quite possibly my very first conscious and interactive dance with both, faith and manifestation.

 See, for me, the source of my extra baggage, also known as weight, was stress, lack of confidence and a hodgepodge of issues in between.
 Chances are your weight is stemming from a similar place.
 Maybe you are stressed.
 Possibly you are dealing with past trauma, hurt, pain or feelings of unfulfillment.
-The issues could be reoccurring, new or recent.
+The issues could be reoccurring, new, recent, or even illusions.
 In all cases, you have yet to deal with the source.
 I realized after I shed the pounds, that I did not have an issue with overeating, undereating, lack of exercise or whatever have you.
-No, the issue was me.
+No, the issue was me — my mindset.
 All that I ate or did not eat was merely a result of my spiritual and mental woes manifesting into the physical realm.
 I told you, this topic can be tedious.
 You have to be ready for this type of transformation.